-- Press the or button repeatedly until the Settings menu appears in the display. - Press the button to switch to the submenu selection. - Press + or to select the Vehicle submenu. - Press the button to select the Wipe sensor function.
+- Press the or button repeatedly until the Settings menu appears in the display. - Press the button to switch to the submenu selection. - ▶ Press the + or button to select the Vehicle submenu. - Press the button to select the Wipe sensor function.

-Press the + or - button to adjust the sensitivity of the rain/light sensor.
+▶ Press the + or button to adjust the sensitivity of the rain/light sensor.